adriandarian/spectra/website/tutorials/first-sync.md

 # Your First Sync

-A complete walkthrough of setting up md2jira and syncing your first epic to Jira.
+A complete walkthrough of setting up spectra and syncing your first epic to Jira.

 **Duration**: ~5 minutes